con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > legs so dpal ldan rdo rje 'chang/ /
 > lag na rdo rje khyod legs so/ /

-Of Mañjuśrī's wisdom embodiment—
+The chanting of the names, so filled with meaning,
-Chanting which purifies, which quells all evil—
+Of Mañjuśrī's embodiment of wisdom—
-That is most excellent, Vajradhara;
+How truly excellent, O Vajradhara;
-Most excellent of you, Vajrapāṇi!
+How excellent of you, O Vajrapāṇi!
 (21)

 > tat sādhu deśayāmy eṣa ahaṃ te guhyakādhipa |